Scylidose/100DaysOfCodeChallenge2/Calendar/README.md

         100 Days of Code Challenge | ROUND 2
 ----------------------------------------------

+## Day 09: 15 May 2019

+- Started to learn about Classification method with the Logistic Regression algorithm.

+- Listened the Data Visualization at Twitter podcast from the Data Stories channel.

+**Aprox Time:** ***1.5 hour***

 ## Day 08: 14 May 2019

 - Read the Supervised Learning condensed lesson from the Stanford CS 229 class